Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-Ensure to include a _clear and concise description_ of what the bug is.
+Please make sure to include a clear and concise description of what the bug is.

 **Steps to reproduce the bug**